-Trip Extensions:

-If you would like to extend your trip to explore more of Mongolia, please let us know.
-We're happy to help you with recommendations and/or make the necessary arrangements.
+Trip Extensions: If you would like to extend your trip to explore more of Mongolia, we're happy to help you with recommendations.
+There are some great ideas/options to explore for non-angling adventures with our friends at Nomadic Journeys: www.nomadicjourneys.com.

-Travel Support:

-If you have any questions about flight schedules, travel details, visa requirements, or any other trip logistics please contact our office.
+Travel Support If you have any questions about flight schedules, travel details, visa requirements, or any other trip logistics please contact our office.
 We are ready to help.